watsonbox/obsidian-strava-sync/README.md

 This fork adds the following improvements:
 - Gear name attributes synced from activities
-- improved folder structure for import
+- Improved folder structure for import

 This plugin synchronizes activities from [Strava](https://www.strava.com/) into [Obsidian](https://obsidian.md).